 I can't connect to an Amazon Elastic Compute Cloud (Amazon EC2) instance in my Amazon Virtual Private Cloud (Amazon VPC) from the internet.
-When I try to connect, the connection hangs, and then I receive an error similar to "Network error: Connection timed out".
-How can I fix this?
+When I try to connect I receive a "Network error: Connection timed out" message.

 Resolution

-Note: For "Permission Denied" or "Connection Refused" errors, see I'm receiving "Connection refused" or "Connection timed out" errors when trying to connect to my EC2 instance with SSH.
-How do I resolve this?
+Note: For "Permission Denied" or "Connection Refused" errors, see How do I troubleshoot "Connection refused" or "Connection timed out" errors when I use SSH to connect to my EC2 instance with SSH?

 Verify that your security settings allow appropriate access